jellypbc/poster/README.md

 ### Docker

-If you prefer to use Docker, you can quickly set things up using:
+If you prefer to use Docker Compose, you can quickly set things up using:
 ```
 docker-compose build
 docker-compose run web bundle install